 We decided to do the legwork for you, acquiring a wide range of power banks from different manufacturers, some offering unique features.
 We then spent weeks testing the packs (read about our testing process in detail below).

-Updated 3/03/2020 to include our review of the Elecjet PowerPie 20000mAh 45W PD battery pack, which is powerful enough to charge a Macbook, but small enough to carry in a purse.
+Updated 5/11/2020 to include our review of the Elecjet PowerPie 20000mAh 45W PD battery pack, which is powerful enough to charge a Macbook, but small enough to carry in a purse.
 Scroll to the bottom of this article to see all our power bank reviews.